git-pull/tao-of-tmux/manuscript/00-forward.md

 For special circumstances like Windows 10, I opted that going so far as adding screenshots since a fair share may be more comfortable by a visual approach.

 The first Chapter, Thinking Tmux, goes over a breakdown of what tmux does and how it relates to the GUI desktops we already use on our computers.
-You will get to wrap your brain around what tmux is
+You will get to wrap your brain around what tmux is and how it can make your life easier.

-The second Chapter, Terminal Fundamentals,
+The second Chapter, Terminal Fundamentals, gives a run through of the common systems you'll be dealing with in the realm of the text-based console.
+It's great for those new to tmux, but also to put some technical backing for developers who learned the ropes through examples and osmosis.
+You'll be more confident and secure in the fundamental underpinnings of using multiplexers and shells.

+## Donations

+I do offer my learning material for free on the internet, as well as maintain several open source projects.
+If you'd like to support my day-to-day open source participation please check out http://www.git-pull.com/support.html for ways to contribute.

+## Errata

+If you find errors in this book please submit them to me at tony@git-pull.com.
+I will update digital versions of the book with the changes where applicable.